 Q. Is it true they never put out a fire ?

-A. Yes,it's true.
-Fire is particularly tricky to represent using stop motion animation -especially when coupled with the sort of time and budgetry constraints the Trumptonshire animators faced.So it was simply avoided.
+Especially when coupled with the sort of time and budgetry constraints the Trumptonshire animators faced.

-Running water was actually shown at various times in all 3 series (see world of water page) But,without fire,there was never the need for any of it to come out of the fireman's hose.Although the hose itself was actually featured several times and turned into a running gag,when the crew unwound it on arrival only for Flack to tell them to put it away.
+Running water was actually shown at various times in all 3 series (see water & fire page) But,without fire,there was never the need for any of it to come out of the fireman's hose.And it obviously would have required a fair amount of both.

-(Example from Ep.3 - "No.No.No.
+Example from Ep.3 - "No.No.No.
 Not the hose !
-We don't want to wash the branch off the roof !")
+We don't want to wash the branch off the roof !"

 Q. Is it true they spent a lot of their time getting cats down out of trees ?